k3be/HD44780/Readme.md

 * a 3.3 k resistor
 * a 560 ohm resistor

-Thanks for explaining the wiring to Matt Hawkins (http://www.raspberrypi-spy.co.uk).
+Thanks to Matt Hawkins (http://www.raspberrypi-spy.co.uk) for explaining the wiring.

 The program is written in C and uses the bcm2835 lib from Mike McCauley at( http://www.airspayce.com/mikem/bcm2835/ ) So get a copy and compile the lib: